ashimmin/old-site/_links/REFERENCE-OFTEN.md

 [Advice I received on how to ask for good feedback]({{ "/assets/Untitled.rtf" | absolute_url }}) from Jack Cohen of [Brain-Based Workplace](http://www.brainbasedworkplace.com/)

-Jonathan, I told you I would reiterate some of the advice you said back to you.
-I would also love some recommendations for podcasts and books that you have!
-No rush though.
-In no particular order...
+Jonathan Lachman's advice on being an effective communicator in meetings:
 1. Set the table.
 Meetings are expensive so make sure they push the agenda forward.
 A way to do that is to level set with the people in that meeting beforehand, find out where they're coming from and what they care about so you can address it during that meeting.
 2. Frame the meeting.
 Not like "Hey what should we do?"
-But rather, "I've been thinking about A+B and I would really like feedback on C/D" or something along those lines to give context to the feedback.
+But rather, "I've been thinking about A+B and I would really like feedback on C/D" or something along those lines to give context to the feedback. [(See Jack Cohen's narrating the change)]()
 3. Consider who you're talking to.
-The devices you use to guide a meeting vary if it's a CEO or a colleague
+The devices you use to guide a meeting vary if it's a CEO or a colleague.
 4. "Weaponize" the agenda.
-Use it as a tool to guide the meeting if it goes on tangents "I'd love to talk with you later about this topic but I would like to focus on X" or some parking lot type technique.
+Use it as a tool to guide the meeting if it goes on tangents: "I'd love to talk with you later about this topic but I would like to focus on X" or some parking lot type technique.
 Same applies to pushing ideas forward.
 If someone higher up requests, you can leverage the meeting in that direction if necessary.
+"CEO wants us to do X, and what I'm suggesting aligns with that objective."
-5. Like mentioned in 4, use diplomatic language to steer convo
+5. Like mentioned in 4, use diplomatic language to steer the conversation.
-6. Practice and get feedback
+6. Practice and get feedback. [(See Jack Cohen's asking for feedback)]()
-7. Measure effectiveness in terms of how much influence you've had in getting your agenda adopted/implemented over time
+7. Measure effectiveness in terms of how much influence you've had in getting your agenda adopted/implemented over time.
+(Did you move the objective forward after the meeting?)
-8. Everyones experience is different so 7 becomes very subjective.
+8. Everyone's experience is different so 7 becomes very subjective.

 1. High-ouput management by Andy Grove is a must-read management book